TWUOnline/multi-access/pages/04.resources/default.md

 **Organizing content**

-<i class="fa-solid fa-square-check"></i> Content is organized under headings and subheadings.
+☑️ Content is organized under headings and subheadings.

-<i class="fa-solid fa-square-check"></i> Headings and subheadings are used sequentially (e.g., Heading 1, Heading 2).
+☑️ Headings and subheadings are used sequentially (e.g., Heading 1, Heading 2).

 **Images**

-"fa-solid fa-square-check" Images that convey information include alternative text (alt text) descriptions of the image’s content or function.
+☑️ Images that convey information include alternative text (alt text) descriptions of the image’s content or function.

-☐ Graphs, charts, and maps also include contextual or supporting details in the text surrounding the image.
+☑️ Graphs, charts, and maps also include contextual or supporting details in the text surrounding the image.

-☐ Images do not rely on colour to convey information.
+☑️ Images do not rely on colour to convey information.

-☐ Images that are purely decorative do not have alt text descriptions.
+☑️ Images that are purely decorative do not have alt text descriptions.
 (Descriptive text is unnecessary if the image doesn’t convey contextual content information).

 **Links**